dijitalxyz/NanoMig/README.md

 ## What's needed?

 The necessary binaries can be found in the [project releases](https://github.com/harbaum/NanoMig/releases).
+I could not program fpga under windows in the first days, so if you have a linux operating system, it would be better to start working with openFPGALoader.

   * ```nanomig.fs``` needs to be flashed to the FPGA's flash memory
     * ```openFPGALoader -f nanomig.fs```